george4n/acw/content/about.md

 #### Do you have any questions?

-We would love to hear from you, we are only a click away………..
+We would love to hear from you, we are only a click away!